Lightstreamer/Lightstreamer-example-AdvStockList-client-android/README.md

-This project contains a full example of an Android application that employs the [Lightstreamer Android Client library](http://www.lightstreamer.com/docs/client_android_api/index.html) to subscribe to real-time updates.
+This project contains a full example of an Android application that employs the [Lightstreamer Android Client library](http://www.lightstreamer.com/docs/client_android_api/index.html) version 1 to subscribe to real-time updates.

-An extended version, including support for GCM push notifications is also available: [Stock-List Demo with GCM Push Notifications - Android Client](https://github.com/Weswit/Lightstreamer-example-MPNStockList-client-android)
+An extended version, including support for GCM push notifications is also available: [Stock-List Demo with GCM Push Notifications - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-AdvStockList-client-android/tree/for-client-1)

 ## Live Demo